Frequently Asked Questions

 What are you going to build next?

 That's a secret!
-Our new projects will appear in our list of creations as they are completed.
+My new projects will appear in my list of creations as they are completed.

 Where has your work been displayed?

 My work has been displayed at numerous venues around Calgary.
-These include The LEGO Store at Chinook Center, Brick Roundup, numerous community Lego building contests, TELUS Spark, and Calgary Public Library branches.
-My work has also been part of displays presented by the Southern Alberta Lego Users Group at Supertrain and the Calgary Comic and Entertainment Expo.
+These include The LEGO Store at Chinook Center, Brick Roundup, Brix 'n' Blox, numerous community Lego building contests, TELUS Spark, and Calgary Public Library branches.
+My work has also been part of displays presented by the Southern Alberta Lego Users Group at Supertrain and the Calgary Comic and Entertainment Expo, and part of train displays constructed by the Calgary Lego Train Club at Supertrain and Heritage Park Railway Days.

-My work has also appeared in the media on a few occasions:
+My work has also appeared in the media on a several occasions:

 Is this your full time job?